The Florida Travel Guide

 - Water – almost every popular Florida beach has someplace to buy refreshments – but not all.
 If you visit a remote island like Cayo Costa or get on a five-mile trail in Myakka River State Park, you will want (and need) water.

 - Everglades Special Considerations – the Florida Everglades are harsh.
 Big temperature swings, animals that don’t know you don’t want to be eaten, brutal heat and humidity and bugs you have never seen or heard of.
-We recommend the following;
+Out Travel Guide for Florida recommends the following;

 - Plenty of bug repellent – make sure it is strong.